Pilatus PC-6 Porter

 The Pilatus PC-6 Porter is a single-engined STOL utility aircraft designed by Pilatus Aircraft of Switzerland.
 First flown in 1959, the PC-6 was produced at Pilatus Flugzeugwerke in Stans, Switzerland.
-It has been built in both piston engine- and turboprop-powered versions, and was produced under licence for a time by Fairchild Hiller in the United States.
+It has been built in both piston engine- and turboprop-powered versions, and was produced under license for a time by Fairchild Hiller in the United States.

 After 604 deliveries in 63 years, Pilatus ended production in 2022.

 Development

 On 4 May 1959, the first prototype, powered by a 254 kW (340 shp) piston engine, made its maiden flight.
 In early May 1961, the first Turbo Porter, powered by a Turbomeca Astazou II turboprop engine, performed its initial flight.
 In comparison to its earlier piston engine-powered incarnation, the Astazou II-equipped Turbo Porter had an increased gross capacity and top speed, as well as benefitting from the engine's automatic handling functions.
 These benefits came at the expense of the greater initial purchase cost and higher fuel consumption.
 Both the piston and turbine-engine versions of the PC-6 became quickly known for their Short Takeoff and Landing (STOL) capabilities, requiring only a very short takeoff run before being ready for rotation prior to taking off.